camunda/camunda-bpm-examples/modeler/custom-task-simple/README.md

 Creating Custom Tasks for camunda Modeler
 =========================================

-This example demonstrates how to develop a custom plugin for camunda modeler.
+This example demonstrates how to develop a custom plugin for the camunda Modeler.

 ### Tutorial